View Upcoming Events

 Emotional intelligence training courses give participants strategies for developing each skill.
 Participants can learn effective strategies to confront issues, tackle problems, and manage change and stress with composure and clarity.

-The Four Aspects of Emotional Intelligence
+The Four Components of Emotional Intelligence

 It’s important to be able to manage emotions by recognizing how thoughts and emotions are connected.
 Self-control can be improved by identifying physical cues that indicate one’s emotions may be taking over.
 Those who want to improve their emotional skills should learn how to use assertive communication to express their needs and feelings appropriately.
-There are four aspects of emotional intelligence that should be worked on when attempting to improve EQ skills:
+There are four components of emotional intelligence that should be worked on when attempting to improve EQ skills:

 • Intrapersonal skills.
 The ability to recognize one’s emotions as they occur and the ability to exhibit self-control in emotional situations.

 • Interpersonal skills.
-The ability to recognize others’ emotions, have positive relationships and minimize unproductive conflict.
+The ability to recognize others’ emotions, have positive relationships, and minimize unproductive conflict.

 • Adaptability skills.
-The ability to be flexible in changing conditions, manage stress productively and solve problems effectively.
+The ability to be flexible in changing conditions, manage stress productively, and solve problems effectively.

 • Resilience skills.
-The ability to bounce back from setbacks, regain self-confidence and maintain a positive perspective in the face of negative events.
+The ability to bounce back from setbacks, regain self-confidence, and maintain a positive perspective in the face of negative events.

-How to Improve It
+How to Improve Emotional Intelligence

-So what can you do if you’re lacking in emotional intelligence?
-Luckily it can it’s a skill that can be improved with the proper training and practice.
-Watch our webinar that will show you how to train and develop emotional intelligence in individuals.
-The webinar, titled “Emotional Intelligence: How to Develop Skills for Success,” explores four vital components of intrapersonal skills, interpersonal skills, adaptability, and resilience, and also discusses strategies for continuous improvement.
-Watch Emotional Intelligence: How to Develop Skills for Success.
+So, what can you do if you’re lacking in emotional intelligence?
+Luckily, it’s a skill that can be improved with the proper training and practice.
+Watch Emotional Intelligence: How to Develop Skills for Success to learn how to train and develop emotional intelligence in individuals.
+This webinar explores four vital components of emotional intelligence – intrapersonal skills, interpersonal skills, adaptability, and resilience – and also discusses strategies for continuous improvement.

 Related Topics